AndrasKovacs/pny1-assignment/DepTC.md

 A classic example is decidable equality.
 While regular `A -> A -> Bool` equality admits many implementations, decidable equality with type `(x y : A) → (x ≡ y) ∨ ((x ≡ y) → ⊥)` has an extensionally unique implementation ([see my proof here](https://github.com/AndrasKovacs/pny1-assignment/blob/master/DecEqProp.agda)).
 This means that we can have a `DecEq` class, and recover simple Boolean equality from decidable equality, or we could have both equalities as methods, and require a proof (a third method) that they agree with each other.

 What about specialized equalities?
 In Haskell, people sometimes use `newtype` wrappers to provide alternative instances for common classes.
 For example we could have a syntax tree with labels and other metadata that we would like to ignore when computing equality.
 With decidable equality, we can't implement "forgetful" alternative instances, right?
-Well, we can, if we use some homotopy-flavored type theory with [higher inductive types](https://ncatlab.org/nlab/show/higher+inductive+type).
+Well, we can, if we use a type theory with [higher inductive types](https://ncatlab.org/nlab/show/higher+inductive+type).
 Higher induction allows us to specify *equality* constructors for data types, along with the old constructors for values.
 For example, a HIT wrapper that "forgets" the first field of a tuple could be the following:

 ```agda
 data SquashFst (A B : Set) : Set where